panoply/syncify/readme.md

 ### Why?

 I have been working on the Shopify platform for last several years and nothing the Shopify team maintain or have produced has actually helped in my productivity.
-Theme Kit is an embarrassment any all other tools in this nexus fail to achieve fluidity.
-Syncify is not like Theme Kit.
-This tool is fast, flexible, extensible, scalable and will not lock you into some poorly thought through workflow and setup apparatus.
+Theme Kit and other tools in this nexus fail to achieve fluidity imp.
+Syncify is how I handle theme creation, development and maintenance, it's fast, flexible, extensible, scalable and will not lock you into some restrictive workflow and setup apparatus.

 # Install